How to Include Salary Expectations in Cover Letter (+ Examples)

 Here are the most common tips for including your desired salary expectations in a cover letter:

-1. Don’t be direct about your salary requirement
+1. Don’t be direct about your salary requirement, or delay your response

-We don’t recommend this approach, but it does sometimes prove successful: don’t directly answer the question.
-Instead of including desired salary information in your cover letter, try to downplay its importance.
+We don’t recommend this approach, but it does sometimes prove successful: don’t directly answer the question if you’re not ready to answer it.
+Instead of including desired compensation information in your cover letter, try to downplay its importance.

 For example: